bakame-php/dice-roller/README.md

 ### Dices Type

 In addition to the `Rollable` interface, all dices objects implement the `Dice` interface.
-The `getSize` method returns the die sides count.
+The `size` method returns the die sides count.

 ```php
 <?php